Accessibility Statement for Lancashire Teaching Hospitals NHS Foundation Trust website

 This website is run by the Communications Department at Lancashire Teaching Hospitals NHS Foundation Trust.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard

-- navigate most of the website using speech recognition software
+- navigate some of the website using speech recognition software

-- Listen to most of the website using a screen reader
+- listen to most of the website using a screen reader (for example, ReachDeck)

 We’ve also made the website text as simple as possible to understand.
 In areas, there may be medical terminology used.

 AbilityNet has advice on making your device easier to use if you have a disability.